rohan843/cybersecurity-notes/README.md

 **Asset**: An item percieved as having value to an organization.
 The value is generally determined by the cost associated with the asset.

 **Cybersecurity Framework: NIST CSF**: It is a voluntary framework that consists of standards, guidelines and best practices to manage cybersecurity risk.

+> One of the most dangerous threat actors are disgruntled employees, as they have access to sensitive information and know where to find it.
+To reduce this type of risk, we would use the principle of availability and the organizational guidelines based on frameworks, to ensure staff members only access the data they need to perform their jobs.